 This is one of my favorite American-made blue cheeses.
 It’s a relatively bold blue cheese with earthy notes and a salted caramel finish.
 When it’s baked, it even becomes mild enough for those of you who don’t like stinky cheeses.

 To be honest, I could eat an entire block of it by itself!
 But when you bake them with the dates and the bacon, it becomes even more irresistible.
 Oh, and if you can find the Point Reyes Bay Blue where you live, go ahead and do yourself a favor and buy one of those!
 It’s one of my favorite cheeses in the world!

-Line the cbacon wrapped dates on the baking sheet and bake for 20-30 minutes or until the bacon is cooked through.
+Line the bacon wrapped dates on the baking sheet and bake for 20-30 minutes or until the bacon is cooked through.
 Remove them from the heat and let sit for about 10 minutes.
-Then, carefully skewer each bacon wrapped date through the bottom of the morsel (as pictured below).
-After each one is skewered, place them in a small vase and enjoy!

 These can be made up to a day in advance – just be sure to keep refrigerated.

 Bacon Wrapped Dates with Blue Cheese

 - 12 oz pack of Pitted Medjool Dates about 20 large pitted dates

 - 1 lb thick cut bacon cut in half